objectiser/java-agent-spring-boot-example/README.md

 ## The Example

-The example has two spring boot services.
+The example has two Spring Boot services.
 The first service (Service A) is called by an external client (e.g. curl) using the `/greeting` endpoint, supplying an optional `name` parameter.
 This service then calls Service B to obtain the message template to be used.
 Finally the template, with the optional supplied `name` parameter is used to return a message to the client.

 Before being able to run the example with the OpenTracing Java Agent, it will be necessary to [startup a Hawkular APM server](https://hawkular.gitbooks.io/hawkular-apm-user-guide/content/quickstart/):